BlaMaeda/dominating_set/README.md

 NP-complete decision problem in computational complexity theory (Garey & Johnson 1979).
 Therefore it is believed that there is no efficient algorithm that finds a smallest dominating set for a given graph."_

+In this project, the dominating set problem is solved using exhaustive search with backtracking.

 Input
 =====

+The input format is the same used in [this problem](http://uva.onlinejudge.org/external/101/10160.html "Servicing stations").